 Check out the Forum and drink coffee on this Ancient quare

 Start your day on the Zadar’s Ancient square – Forum.
 One can describe Forum as an open air museum due to the number of artifacts that can be found on the site.
 When you look closely, it’s pretty easy to spot where the Roman streets and the square once used to be.
 There’re also some very important buildings around the square – Cathedral of st. Anastasia, the Iconic Saint Donatus church and the Archaeological museum.
 The Forum square is the perfect place to capture some amazing photos and people watch.
-Since there are many cafe bars around the square it’s surely the best spot for your morning espresso.
+Since there are many cafe bars around the square it’s surely the best spot for your morning coffee.

 Visit the church of St. Donatus